 That’s where Amazon SEO comes in handy.
 Amazon SEO involves several strategies that boost your discoverability in the marketplace by nudging your listing higher up in the search results.
 If you’re interested in learning more about it, here’s an Amazon SEO guide to help you out.

-To catch the eyes of your Amazon customers, make sure your t-shirt photos are:
+To catch the eye of your Amazon customers, make sure your t-shirt photos are:

-- Showcasing your t-shirt to the full extent (design close-ups, additional lifestyle photos)
+Showcasing your t-shirt in all its glory (design close-ups, additional lifestyle photos)

 When you set up your seller account, you’ll have access to the Amazon Seller Central—an interface for Amazon merchants.
 Within the Amazon Seller Central, there are 3 tools you can use to boost your posts: Sponsored Products, Sponsored Display, and Sponsored Brands.